HelloZeroNet/ZeroNet/README.md

  * TLS encrypted connections (through clearnet)
  * Automatic uPnP port opening (if opted in)
  * Plugin for multiuser (openproxy) support
- * Works with any browser/OS
+ * Works with any modern browser/OS

 ## How does it work?